UCL-ARC/mkdocs-dsh-docs/docs/7-Terms_and_Conditions.md

 # Terms and Conditions

-All use of Advanced Research Computing platforms including the DSH HPC cluster are subject to the general [UCL Computing Regulations](https://www.ucl.ac.uk/information-security/sites/information_security/files/regulations.pdf).
+All use of Advanced Research Computing platforms including the DSH HPC environment are subject to the general [UCL Computing Regulations](https://www.ucl.ac.uk/information-security/sites/information_security/files/regulations.pdf).

 DSH services are also subject to the [Information Governance procedure and rationale](https://www.ucl.ac.uk/isd/data-safe-haven-arc-trusted-research-environment-assurance) policy and the [UCL Information Security Management System (ISMS) policies for Trusted Research Environments](https://isms.arc.ucl.ac.uk/).

 ## Commercial Services